Virtuous6/GHL-MCP/README.md

 ## 🚨 **IMPORTANT: FOUNDATIONAL PROJECT NOTICE**

-> **⚠️ This is a comprehensive GoHighLevel MCP integration designed to connect your GHL account with AI automation through MCP (Model Context Protocol).**
+> **⚠️ This is a BASE-LEVEL foundational project designed to connect the GoHighLevel community with AI automation through MCP (Model Context Protocol).**

 ### **🎯 What This Project Is:**
-- **Complete Integration**: Provides access to ALL sub-account level GoHighLevel API endpoints via MCP
+- **Foundation Layer**: Provides access to ALL sub-account level GoHighLevel API endpoints via MCP
-- **AI-Ready**: Built specifically for Claude Desktop and other AI integrations
+- **Community Starter**: Built to get the community moving forward together, faster
-- **Modular Architecture**: API client and types are organized for easy extension and customization
+- **Open Architecture**: API client and types can be further modularized and segmented as needed
-- **Production Ready**: Includes comprehensive testing, deployment configs, and documentation
+- **Educational Resource**: Learn how to integrate GoHighLevel with AI systems

 ### **⚠️ Critical AI Safety Considerations:**
 - **Memory/Recall Systems**: If you don't implement proper memory or recall mechanisms, AI may perform unintended actions